Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 Who is this lens for?

-Prosumers, consumers could easily enjoy this lens, and even enthusiasts of the like because it’s very cheap, so anyone could afford it with all that said.
+Prosumers and consumers could easily enjoy it, and even because it’s very cheap, anyone could afford it with all that said.

-Its great size and super optics make this a must-have for enthusiasts and professionals.
+It’s a great size, and super optics make this a must-have for enthusiasts and professionals.

 Sigma 10-20mm F3.5: (Best focal length for real estate video)